Mr H Jones

 Ms S Shanfari: Teacher of Mathematics

-Ms Shanfari graduated from Guildhall University London with a BA (Hons) in Economics and Mathematics, after which she completed a PGCE in mathematics at Roehampton University, as well as attending the Royal Academy of Music.
+Ms Shanfari graduated from Guildhall University London with a BA (Hons) in Economics and Mathematics, after which she completed a PGCE in mathematics at the University of Roehampton, as well as attending the Royal Academy of Music.
 She will be starting her Masters in Education Psychology at UCL in October this year.

 Teaching as a career appeals to Ms Shanfari because it gives her the opportunity to help shape the future of young lives.
 She has been teaching mathematics in both international and UK based schools since 2007 and has thoroughly enjoyed her experience so far.
 She is looking forward to continuing in her role as a teacher of mathematics at the West London Free School.